 Here’s a recipe on red velvet that you might find helpful.

-The third type of batter is what I call airy / foam style batter.
+The third type of batter is what I call airy / foam-style batter.
 This type of batter makes a very airy and fluffy cake that is so soft, you barely have to use your jaw muscles.

 Eggs or whites are usually beaten with sugar at high speed until they reach a soft to stiff peak stage.
-Little flour is added to the batter to make sure the batter is light enough to be held up and pushed towards expansion by the egg whites, without any extra leavening agents.
+Little flour is added to the batter to make sure the batter is light enough to be held up and pushed toward expansion by the egg whites, without any extra leavening agents.

 8. Sponge / Genoise Cake

 As the name suggests, sponge cakes are spongy and spring back like a sponge when pressed.
 Eggs are beaten at an extremely high speed for a minimum of five minutes or until you can lift the whisk, and with the batter dripping off of it, make defined drawings on the surface of your batter without it fading in immediately.

 At this stage, the dry ingredients are gently but quickly folded in along with the wet ingredients.
 It’s really important when making cakes with an airy batter that you don’t deflate the egg whites, otherwise, you will end up with a flat cake.

 To see what your sponge cake batter should look like, check out this video below.

 Angel food cakes are made of only 6 ingredients: Sugar, cake flour, salt, egg whites, cream of tartar, and vanilla extract.
 There are no chemical leavening agents involved in the making of this cake, only egg whites stabilized with the acidic cream of tartar.